All Episodes

 We broke the story with Sarah Carter and John Solomon.

-They've been doing phenomenal pullets of prize winning.
+They've been doing phenomenal Pulitzer Prize winning.

-And literally have been unpeeling the layers of an onion for day after day as we've been following this.
+It should be, it won't happen, but Pulitzer Prize winning work and literally have been unpeeling the layers of an onion for day after day as we've been following this.

-But we told you back in March, yeah, that in fact it's true that they were spying on then candidate, then president elect Donald Trump.
+But we told you back in March, yeah, that, in fact, it's true that they were spying on then candidate, then president-elect Donald Trump.

-But now, as we've been unpeeling the layers of this on you, and it gets deeper and deeper.
+But now, as we've been unpeeling the layers of this on you, it gets deeper and deeper.

 Now, finally, at the last minute, after subpoenas had been issued and time had passed, the House Intelligence Committee, and literally right up to the deadline, the Department of Justice had been asked to turn over these documents.